Archive

 Alignment of Priorities

-If we can assume that a contractor is guaranteeing satisfaction (and we probably should, right?), than a faster execution of a fixed-price project is in the best interests of both parties.
+If we can assume that a contractor is guaranteeing satisfaction (and we probably should, right?), then a faster execution of a fixed-price project is in the best interests of both parties.
 The client gets what they need sooner, and the effective hourly rate of the contractor is higher.
 When an accurate sense of the quality to be expected and a correlate price tag are established, the fixed price model creates this nice alignment of priorities between contractor and client.

 By contrast, hourly creates a misalignment of priorities of client and contractor: the contractor gets rewarded for dragging their feet and making problems out to be more complex.
 Not a huge amount of course, because in the logical extreme they’d get dumped sooner or later.
 But it’s just too easy to milk the clock and divert energy from actually solving the problem, to instead convincing ones self and others that it’s more difficult than not.

 Effective software development is all about fewer smart hours as opposed to longer hard hours.
-Pricing for it should probably then reflect that, and by the same token programmers should probably strive to avoid the Curse of the Hourly Wage.
+Pricing for it should probably then reflect that, and by the same token programmers should probably strive to avoid the curse of the hourly wage.

 Categories: Business, Essays Tags: